 The chest.
 In the human body, the region of the thorax between the neck and diaphragm in the front of the body is called the chest.
 The corresponding area in an animal can also be referred to as the chest.
 The shape of the chest does not correspond to that part of the thoracic skeleton that encloses the heart and lungs

-Pectoralis muscle, any of the muscles that connect the front walls of the chest with the bones of the upper arm and shoulder.
+Pectoralis muscle is any of the muscles that connect the front walls of the chest with the bones of the upper arm and shoulder.
 There are two such muscles on each side of the sternum (breastbone) in the human body: pectoralis major and pectoralis minor.